nature1995/AI-Image-classifiers-on-Django-with-RESTAPI/README.md

 https://www.zran.xyz

 ## Compatibility
-The codes are tested using Travis-CI platform with django 2.1.5 and Python 3.5, 3.6
+The codes are tested using Travis-CI platform with django 2.1.x and Python 3.5, 3.6

+## Summary
+This project is based on Django, keras, unittest, selenium, jenkins, Git, Nginx, and uwgsi architectures.
+Build a complete set of platforms for machine learning image recognition models built, tested and deployed on the web.

+The results show that the platform can provide reliable and convenient model deployment with good accuracy and stability.

 ## Others